 Can Parrots Eat Bamboo Shoots?

-As described, bamboo shoots, or sprouts as they’re also known, are the vegetables’ edible part.
+As explained, bamboo shoots, or sprouts, are the vegetables’ edible part.
 Bamboo shoots are also where the nutrients, minerals, and vitamins are stored.
+They’re the tastiest part, so parrots like eating bamboo shoots.

 Can Parrots Have Bamboo Leaves?

 Interestingly, in the wild, birds use bamboo leaves to create shelters and provide cover.
-However, as mentioned, the leaves of toxic bamboo plants, including the lucky and heavenly varieties, are dangerous and can make parrots sick.
-Don’t get these confused with safe bamboo leaves.
+However, as mentioned, the leaves of toxic bamboo plants, including the lucky and heavenly varieties, are dangerous.

 Can Parrots Eat Bamboo Branches?

-Bamboo branches aren’t edible, so you can’t give them to your parrot as a tasty snack.
-However, a bamboo branch is an excellent wood for building.
-That’s because it’s strong and water-resistant.
+Bamboo branches aren’t edible, so you can’t give them to your parrot.
+However, a bamboo branch is an ideal wood for building because it’s strong and water-resistant.

-If the branch is thick enough, you can use the branches to create bamboo perches for parrots.
-Though, bamboo is a bit too smooth and slippery for parrots to remain on the perch comfortably.
+If the branch is thick enough, you can use them to create bamboo perches for parrots.
+However, bamboo can be too smooth and slippery for parrots to remain on the perch comfortably.

-A bamboo branch is also safe for parrots to gnaw and rub their beaks on.
-In fact, this is a beneficial thing for them to do, as it helps them keep their ever-growing beaks filed down to a healthy length.
+A bamboo branch is safe for parrots to gnaw and rub their beaks on.
+It’s beneficial as it keeps their ever-growing beaks filed down to a healthy length.
 If the parrot’s beak’s too long, it will:

 - Struggle to eat and drink